-CPJC 22.11 sets out a lesser-included offense for the offense of injury to a child, and both approaches to lesser included offenses are included as options.

 CPJC 22.11 Instruction—First Degree Felony Serious Bodily Injury to Child by Act with Second-Degree Injury as a Lesser Included Offense

 LAW SPECIFIC TO THIS CASE

-The state accuses the defendant of having committed the offense of injury to a child by act.
+The state accuses the defendant of having committed the offense of intentional or knowing injury to a child.
+You will also be asked in further detail below to consider the lesser-included offense of reckless injury to a child.

 Relevant Statutes